 - Avoid contact with rodents or their nests or droppings, as they may be carriers of Hantavirus.

 - Hunting may occur on neighboring lands: danger of stray bullets.

-Be aware that hunters and off-highway vehicle enthusiasts use the surrounding areas, and trespassing and poaching may occur.
 Please help ensure everyone's security by notifying the Reserve Director of any inappropriate uses of the reserve that you observe.

 - Do not collect plants, animals or other organisms.

 - Do not disturb research sites or management areas (indicated by colored tape, flags, or signs).